lhbikos/ReC_Psychometrics/docs/02-QuestCon.md

 4. Selecting one of the given response options.
 5. Editing the answer for reasons of social desirability.

 Chyung and colleagues appear to be starting such a systematic review.
-What follows are their evidence based evaluations regarding some of the most common questions about questionnaire construction.
+What follows are their evidence-based evaluations regarding some of the most common questions about questionnaire construction.

 ### Should Likert-type scales include a midpoint?